Alexmac22347/file-sync/README.md

     from your pc as well.

 TODO:
-- allow window resizing
+- Sort displayed files in alphabetical order
-- prompt user for paths when new config is created
+- Prompt user for paths when new config is created
-- Make gui class deal only with GUI
+- Allow window resizing
 - Detect file changes with md5?
-- sort displayed files in alphabetical order
+- Get rid of helper module